Health(ify) The Menu: Every Panda Express Recipe

 Instructions:

-2. In a bowl, beat cream cheese, powdered sugar, and vanilla until smooth and creamy.
+2. In a bowl, beat 8 oz softened cream cheese, 1/4 cup powdered cane sugar, and 1/2 tsp vanilla extract until smooth and creamy.

-3. Roll out the puff pastry sheet on a floured surface.
-Cut into small squares (~2x2 inches).
+3. Roll out 1 sheet of thawed frozen puff pastry on a floured surface and cut into 2x2-inch squares.

-4. Place a teaspoon of cream cheese filling in the center of each square.
-Fold corners over to form a small packet or roll like a mini Danish.
-Seal edges gently.
+4. Place about 1 teaspoon of the cream cheese filling in the center of each square, fold the corners over to form a packet or mini Danish, and seal the edges gently.

-5. Place on a parchment-lined baking sheet.
-Brush with beaten egg.
+5. Arrange on the prepared baking sheet and brush with 1 beaten egg.

 7. Cool slightly and dust with powdered sugar before serving.